alfogrillo/cocos2dx-gesture-recognizers/README.md

 **iOS**

-1. Create a new cocos2d-x project
+- Create a new cocos2d-x project:
 ```
 	cocos new -l cpp TEST
 ```
-2. Copy the 'cocos2d' folder from 'TEST' to the repository root folder
+- Copy the 'cocos2d' folder from 'TEST' to the repository root folder
-3. Open the Xcode project inside the 'proj.ios_mac' folder
+- Open the Xcode project inside the 'proj.ios_mac' folder
-4. Build
+- Build

 **Android**

-1. Create a new cocos2d-x project
+- Create a new cocos2d-x project:
 ```
 	cocos new -l cpp TEST
 ```
-2. Copy the 'cocos2d' folder from 'TEST' to the repository root folder
+- Copy the 'cocos2d' folder from 'TEST' to the repository root folder
-3. With terminal go inside the repository root folder
+- With terminal go inside the repository root folder
-4. Run
+- Run:
 ```
 	cocos run -s . -p android --android-studio
 ```